·

 You can use a paper planner or an online one.
 Whatever works for you!

 I keep it simple.
-I make myself a template in Canva with four slots, for four blog posts each month.
-With 12 sheets printed out, with one for each month, I’m ready to begin planning.
+I make myself a template in Canva with four slots for four blog posts each month.
+With 12 sheets printed out, one for each month, I’m ready to begin planning.

 This gives me one blog post a week.
 I like to use a pencil to write them out for the year.
 If I need to change something, I can do so easily.